Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![ ](/static/qlik-images/image49.png)

-Qlik Replicate is all about **ease of use**.
+QCDI is all about **ease of use**.
 The interface is point-and-click, drag-and-drop.
 To configure our task, we need to select a source endpoint (SAP Application) and a target endpoint (Aurora).
 You can either drag the "SAP Application Source" endpoint from the box on the left of the screen and drop it into the circle that says "Drop source endpoint here" or you can click on the arrow that appears just to the right of the endpoint when you highlight it.